 Virtually synonymous with time trial bikes, or TT bikes, the geometry of triathlon bikes has distinct characteristics in frame design and rider positioning.
-These bikes typically have a steeper seat tube angle compared to that of road bikes, which puts athletes in a more aggressive and aerodynamic position.
+Most notable is a steeper seat tube angle that puts athletes in a more aggressive and aerodynamic position.

 The technology behind triathlon bikes is constantly evolving.
 Manufacturers continue to push the limits with research and development, making bikes lighter, faster, more aero, and more comfortable for triathletes.